Rewind-to-Delete: Certified Machine Unlearning for Nonconvex Functions: Introduction

 \subsection{Related Work}

-\paragraph{Differential privacy.} Differential privacy \cite{dwork2006} is a well-established framework designed to protect individual privacy by ensuring that the inclusion or exclusion of any single data point in a dataset does not significantly affect the output of data analysis or modeling, limiting information leakage about any individual within the dataset.
-Specifically, a differentially private learning algorithm yields a model trained on some dataset that is probabilistically indistinguishable from a model trained on the same dataset with a data sample removed or replaced.
+\textbf{Differential privacy.} Differential privacy (DP) \cite{dwork2006} is a well-established framework designed to protect individual privacy by ensuring that the inclusion or exclusion of any single data point in a dataset does not significantly affect the output of data analysis or modeling, limiting information leakage about any individual within the dataset.
+Specifically, a DP learning algorithm yields a model trained on some dataset that is probabilistically indistinguishable from a model trained on the same dataset with a data sample removed or replaced.
 The concept of $(\epsilon, \delta)$-privacy quantifies the strength of this privacy guarantee in terms of the privacy loss, $\epsilon$, and the probability of a privacy breach, $\delta$ \cite{dwork2014algorithmic}.
-This is typically achieved during or after training by adding controlled noise to the data, model weights \cite{wublackboxdp} \cite{zhangDPijcai2017p548}, gradients \cite{abadiDP} \cite{zhangDPijcai2017p548}, or objective function \cite{chaudhuri11aDP}, in order to mask information about any one sample in the dataset.
+This privacy can be applied during or after training by injecting controlled noise to the data, model weights \cite{wublackboxdp, zhangDPijcai2017p548}, gradients \cite{abadiDP, zhangDPijcai2017p548}, or objective function \cite{chaudhuri11aDP}, in order to mask information about any one sample in the dataset.
 However, greater noise typically corresponds to worse model performance, leading to a trade-off between utility and privacy.
 The theory and techniques of differential privacy provide a natural starting point for the rigorous analysis of unlearning algorithms.